pdoriadev/JelloShot/README.md

 Android

-Nice little game to pass the time without feeling you have to pay to play.
+Nice little game to pass the time.
+Completely free.